-California's drought is dire, and has focused legislative and public attention on the enormity of the state's water problems.
-As noted in earlier Environmental Water Caucus (EWC) reports, California already was in a state of crisis prior to the current drought.
-Four years of minimal precipitation have only worsened our situation.
-Our most pressing problems include: the over allocation of surface water by a factor of at least five, leading to supply unreliability for many users and what is referred to as "paper water;" degraded ecosystems and fisheries; and overexploitation of groundwater supplies.
+California's frequently recurring droughts have helped focus attention on the enormity of our ongoing statewide water crisis.
+The failure of the state to quantify the amount of water that is actually available for use in most years along with the failure to bring water allocations to users into alignment with realistic quantities is the major factor driving this crisis.
+The results of this supply allocation imbalance have led to: the over allocation of surface water by a factor of at least five - leading to supply unreliability for many users and what is referred to as "paper water"; degraded ecosystems and fisheries; and overexploitation of groundwater supplies.
 All these issues are exacerbated by ongoing climate change and population growth.

 The current drought has caused significant new legislation and rules for the state's water supplies.
-These are positive developments, and could lead to new approaches for water use; however, too many of these "solutions" are predicated on the false assumption that current drought conditions are temporary.
-Thirty percent of recent years can be classified as drought years, and multiple drought years are common.
-According to DWR, 40 of the last 100 years have been drought or multiple drought years.
+These can be positive developments, and could lead to new approaches for water use; however, too many of these "solutions" are predicated on the false assumption that current drought conditions are temporary and that the current water allocations reflect realities.
+Fifty percent of recent years can be classified as drought years, and multiple drought years are common.
 We must consider our water in new ways.
-We must acknowledge that California is a drought-prone state, that water is and will be limited, and that every citizen, farmer and commercial enterprise must consume water responsibly, rationally, and in line with available supplies.
+We must acknowledge that California is a drought-prone state, that water is and will be limited, and that every citizen, farmer and commercial enterprise must consume water responsibly, rationally, and in line with realistically available supplies.
 Unfortunately, many of the plans and actions proposed by our public agencies are based on a fantasy of ever-increasing supply.
 They demonstrate a bizarre and potentially catastrophic unwillingness to align demand and water contracts with actual supplies and a total disregard for economically disadvantaged communities, fish, and wildlife.
 Further, state officials are exploiting the current drought to justify a tired and bankrupt ideology that promotes more dams, tunnels, and infrastructure as a solution to water shortfalls.
-Most egregiously, they avoid any objective analysis of the true costs and benefits of additional surface storage or the proposed "Twin Tunnels" trans-Delta project.
-The Governor's Water Action Plan and the recently authorized Water Bond continue the destructive and ultimately unsustainable momentum toward more surface storage and delivery infrastructure while not creating any new water supplies.
+Most egregiously, they avoid any objective analysis of the true costs and benefits of additional surface storage or the proposed tunnel(s) under the Delta.
+The Governor's Water Action Plan and the recently authorized Water Bond (Proposition 1) continue the destructive and ultimately unsustainable momentum toward more surface storage and delivery infrastructure while not creating any new water supplies.